University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Who Were the Ceremonialists?

-But what can be said of the people behind the objects, the ceremonialists themselves—probably many generations of them—who came to the cave to leave their diverse offerings?
+What can be said of the people behind the objects, the ceremonialists themselves—probably many generations of them—who came to the cave to leave their diverse offerings?
 Who were they and what was the meaning of their journey?
-Based on the cave's location and the similarity of the artifacts to other cultures of the Southwest, Ceremonial Cave was used by peoples of the Jornada-Mogollon culture from about A.D.700 to 1450, close to the time of the arrival of the Spanish in the Southwest.
-The people lived in small pithouse hamlets and later pueblo communities, raising small crops of corn and beans, but also still practicing the earlier ways of hunting and gathering.
-Near the caves of the Huecos is the site of Hot Well Pueblo, one of the largest in the area, and farther west, at El Paso, is Firecracker Pueblo, occupied for a brief period around A.D.
-1450.
+Based on the cave's location and the similarity of the artifacts to other cultures of the Southwest, Ceremonial Cave was used early on by Late Archaic hunting and gathering peoples and later by peoples of the Jornada-Mogollon culture from about A.D.700 to 1450, close to the time of the arrival of the Spanish in the Southwest.
+These later people lived first in small pithouse hamlets and later in pueblo communities, raising small crops of corn and beans, but also still practicing the earlier ways of hunting and gathering.

 The Puebloan system of cosmology is complex, its ceremonies and rituals still shrouded in secrecy.
-But there is a special meaning attached to caves and crevices in the earth; these areas penetrate the underworld, or the Below, where the Pueblo supernaturals live.
+But there is a special meaning attached to caves and crevices in the earth: these areas penetrate the underworld, or the Below, where the Pueblo supernaturals live.
 Leaving offerings is a way of more closely approaching these mystical regions.
 As explained by southwestern archeologists Florence Hawley Ellis and Laurens Hammack, the supernaturals are "neither all good nor all bad, but they require offerings and persuasion to carry on their part of creativity and regulation of the universe."

-Specific objects, including turquoise, white shell, abalone shell, and red stones have great meaning within the Pueblo legends and are correlated with the various supernaturals, Sun and White Shell Woman, in particular.
-Specific sites—caves and lakes—are revered by Pueblos as the sipapu, or opening to the underworld, others are sunshrines, or both.
-During winter and summer solstice, offerings are placed in shrines, and prayers are offered.
 Puebloan peoples are highly secretive about the nature of their rituals, even keeping them from other native peoples not connected to the ceremonies.
 Some observances involved long treks or pilgrimages, possibly of several weeks' duration, and with stops to place offerings at more than one shrine.
 For the ceremonialists at Acoma Pueblo, New Mexico, before 1900, this included stops at Chaco Canyon and Chimney Rock in what we know today as the Four Corners area.
-While we cannot say with certainty that similar beliefs and circumstances held sway at Ceremonial Cave, the similarities in artifacts is striking.
+While we cannot say with certainty that similar beliefs and circumstances held sway at Ceremonial Cave, the similarity in artifacts is striking.

 The artifacts shown here are housed at TARL and derive from collections by A.M.
 Woolsey (1936 investigation by UT Austin); E.B.
 Sayles and the Gila Pueblo Survey (which includes the original collection purchased by Eileen and Burrow Alves); and Tom O'Laughlin who recovered surface objects at the cave over a period of several decades.
 Other artifacts and records from Ceremonial Cave are curated in at least six other institutions or archeological laboratories, including the National Museum of Natural History, Smithsonian Institution, and the Peabody Museum of Archaeology and Ethnology, Harvard University.